undevin/AlarmCoreData/README.md

 ---

-# Part Three - Register the App for UserNotifications
+# Part Four - Register the App for UserNotifications
 Register for local notifications when the app launches.

 1. In the `AppDelegate.swift` file adopt the  `UNUserNotificationCenterDelegate` protocol.